Bondar-Academy/playwright-homework/README.md

 # Playwright Homework
-A tamplate to perform homework for the class "SDET with Playwright"
+A framework template to perform homework for the class "SDET with Playwright"

 ## Configuration
 Update .env file with a valid Bondar Academy credentials